Article written by Elisa

 Day 0 | Arrival in Dinan

 The first stop of this Brittany road trip is Dinan, a picturesque medieval town where you will spend three nights.
-For your stay in Dinan, we recommend the Hotel Ibis Styles Dinan-Centre Ville, which is beautiful and central.
+For your stay in Dinan, book a room at the Hotel Ibis Styles Dinan-Centre Ville, which is beautiful and centrally located.
 There’s paid parking just in front of the hotel, but there’s no problem parking in the streets behind the hotel for free.
-Try to get a room facing the square, with its beautiful carousel.
+Try to get a room facing the square, with its beautiful carousel – Click here to book your stay at Hotel Ibis Styles Dinan

 Day 1 | Dinan – Vallée de la Rance